 Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
 Or eight GCSEs at a minimum of grade 5.

 Accounting is a unique and diverse subject.
-Its academic and practical aspects will allow you to gain a critical understanding of the way in which financial information is used, and misused!
-After an initial grounding in bookkeeping, you will explore the different branches within the accountancy profession as a ‘Financial Accountant’, compiling and analysing the accounts of limited companies and manufacturing businesses as well as facing the dilemmas of a ‘Management Accountant’ when using financial data to plan ahead and to help make informed strategic business decisions.
+Its academic and practical aspects will allow you to gain a critical understanding of the way in which financial information is used (and misused!).
+After an initial grounding in bookkeeping, you will explore the different branches within the accountancy profession as a financial accountant, compiling and analysing the accounts of sole traders, partnerships and limited companies.
+You will also be facing the dilemmas of a management accountant, when using financial data to plan ahead and to help make informed strategic business decisions.
 Will a firm break-even?
 Should all decisions be based on maximising profits?
 How are accounts legally ‘window-dressed’ to present the firm in a desirable way?
 Should accountants consider the ethical impact of their actions?
 Which non-financial issues affect the decisions made by accountants?

 Enrichment and Work Experience

 Students can participate in the annual BASE competition where we compete with other schools and colleges on a real life scenario set by the ICAEW (Institute of Chartered Accountants for England and Wales).
-Problem solving and presentation skills are essential!.
-Some students may also (subject to selection) be able to gain work experience in the finance department of the College.
-A trip to Jaguar will support some core topics.
+Problem solving and presentation skills are essential.
+In addition, there is also the opportunity to undertake a one-week placement in the second year.

-Students studying Accounting without A Level Mathematics will study Core Mathematics to support your studies in this area.
+Students studying Accounting without A Level Mathematics will study Core Mathematics to support their studies in this area.